Satisfied customer using the computer

 What is Self-Service?

-Self-service definition: a fast and easy way for customers to find answers to simple questions about products, services, and policies.
+Customer self-service offers a fast and easy way for customers to find answers to simple questions about products, services, and policies on their own.
 Key self-service channels include your help center, customer portal, and customer community.

 Self-service channels are a win-win for customers and companies.
 Customers like them because they provide convenience, flexibility, and always-on support.
 In fact, 61% of customers would rather use self-service channels for simple matters.